uicpharm/vitepress-theme/README.md

-# vitepress-theme
+# VitePress Theme for UIC Pharmacy

-Standard theme for UIC Pharmacy VitePress sites.
+This project provides theming and customizations for VitePress configured for UIC Pharmacy documentation sites.